heartcombo/simple_form/README.md

 end
 ```

-By setting it to `false`, a placeholder will only be generated when `:placeholder => true` is
+By setting it as `optional`, a hint will only be generated when `:hint => true` is explicitly used.
-explicitly used.
-The same for hint.
+The same for placehold.

 ## Usage